hak5peaks/ESP32-C5-WiFi-Scanner/README.md

 4. Build the firmware `idf.py build`
 5. Flash Firmware to C5 `idf.py flash`

+if you experience issues during this process, try `idf.py fullclean` and restart.

 ## Post flash instructions
 Once your ESP32 C5 is flashed and booted, it will host a wifi AP by the name of `ESP32C5_AP` on the 5ghz band, specifically on channel 40.